Do you know, scarcity marketing can help boost your sales and revenue?

 A product becomes more desirable if it creates a fear of missing out.

 One jar was full of cookies, while the other jar had few cookies.
-The first jar represented abundant supply of cookies while the second jar represented scarce supply of cookies.
-The cookies in second jar reduced and the jar was emptied due to high demand.
+The first jar represented the abundant supply of cookies while the second jar represented the scarce supply of cookies.
+The cookies in the second jar reduced and the jar was emptied due to high demand.